 - Drugs.
-I am for decriminalization.
+I am for complete decriminalization.
 Focus on treatment for those who need it.

 - Religion.
 I believe in the separation of church and state.
 I would like to see the interfaith leadership call for dialogue towards addition of individual coexistence books/verses/chapters to the major religious texts.
 I could imagine a case where government licenses only religions that support a small set of core principles, such as Reciprocally Honoring The Dignity of the Individual.